ksu-is/nba-game-predictor-/projectroadmap.md

 Create ReadMe DONE
-Scape statistics from basketball-reference.com
-Build database in Excel
+Scape statistics from basketball-reference.com DONE Build database in Excel DONE
-Confirm forumlas to use in predicting scores
-Confirm all imports needed (BeautifulSoup, sklearn, etc.)
+Confirm forumlas to use in predicting scores DONE Confirm all imports needed (BeautifulSoup, sklearn, etc.)
 Run the code, locate problems under 'Problems' tab DONE Analyze code in Visual Studio, leave comments for each problem